folkzb/magalu/mgc/cli/docs/block-storage/snapshots/help.md

 - get         Retrieve the details of a snapshot
 - list        List snapshots in the current tenant
 - rename      Rename a snapshot
-- restore     Restore a snapshot to a new volume

 ## Other commands:
 - Flags: